 - Request for Independent Consultant work: 3 supplier quotes required

-- Request for Transactions at or above $50K and below $100K: 2 supplier quotes required
+- Request for Transactions at or above $100K, up to $250K: 2 supplier quotes required

 To expedite the processing of your KFS transactions in Procurement & Contracting Services, the requesting department should provide quote(s), whenever possible.
 Increased processing time is required if the buyer in Procurement & Contracting Services has to obtain the supplier quote(s).